Louise Boitard: Post-war activity

 Immediately after the war, she married Léonard Gille, a lawyer and Resistance worker whose secretary she had been since 1940.
 She was a board member of the weekly publication Liberté de Normandie.
 In 1945, she went to Sweden to work with childcare experts, subsequently setting up several crèches to support families separated by the war.

 On 18 April 1971, Jeanine Gille became the first woman to sit on the conseil général of Calvados, in succession to her husband, who had died two months earlier.
 She was re-elected in 1973, but defeated by eight votes in 1979.

 in 2001, Yad Vashem awarded Janine Gille the title of Righteous Among the Nations.

 She was buried beside her husband in the cemetery at Poirier, in the commune of Frénouville, east of Caen.
 In 2015, the "square Jeanine Boitard" was named after her, in the Saint-Paul district of Caen.

 In popular culture

-Boitard is portrayed (under the misspelled name "Jamine Boitard") in the war film The Longest Day (1962).
+Boitard is portrayed (under the misspelled name "Janine Boitard") in the war film The Longest Day (1962).
 She is played by Irina Demick.